From the NFL to real estate and restaurants, Vincent Jackson has an eye for business and a passion for helping military families

 “I take them to places and tell them, we’re going to help feed some folks,” he says.

-“My wife and I come from the same type of background and pass on to them, it’s an attitude and gratitude.”
+“My wife and I come from the same type of background and pass on to them, it’s an attitude of gratitude.”

 During the Black Lives Matters movement, Jackson says he’s tried to have conversations with his eldest children about the world they are currently living in.
 And some of his views have evolved, as well.